analiamiguel/test_app_6/README.md

-complete ruby on rails development
+cFirst test repo complete ruby on rails development by ana